Variational Autoencoder (VAE)

 - Image generation results in a black image

-This is usually caused due to numerical instability in the VAE model itself combined with choosen GPU settings.
-For example, many current VAE models are not stable at standard float16 precision and require either full float32 precision (which doubles the memory requirements) or bfloat16 which slightly reduces the precision, but allows the model to work without overflows. - If your model is generating black images, try switching to bfloat16 precision in the GPU settings.
+This is usually caused by numerical instability in the VAE model combined with chosen GPU settings.
+Many VAE models are unstable at float16 precision and need either float32 (higher memory use) or bfloat16 (slightly lower precision, but fewer overflows). - If your model is generating black images, try switching to bfloat16 precision in the GPU settings.

 -